Pneumatics: Gases used in pneumatic systems

-The origins of pneumatics can be traced back to the first century when ancient Greek mathematician Hero of Alexandria wrote about his inventions powered by steam or the wind.

-German physicist Otto von Guericke (1602 to 1686) further developed the idea.
-He invented the vacuum pump, a device that can draw out air or gas from the attached vessel.
-He demonstrated the vacuum pump to separate the pairs of copper hemispheres using air pressures.
-The field of pneumatics has changed considerably over the years.
-It has moved from small handheld devices to large machines with multiple parts that serve different functions.

 Comparison to hydraulics

 Both pneumatics and hydraulics are applications of fluid power.
 Pneumatics uses an easily compressible gas such as air or a suitable pure gas—while hydraulics uses relatively incompressible liquid media such as oil.
 Most industrial pneumatic applications use pressures of about 80 to 100 psi.
 Hydraulics applications commonly use from 1000 to 5000 psi, but specialized applications may exceed 50000 psi.